-Fork in the National Road.
-New Progressive Supermajority Party is Forming.
-Which Way Will Senator Bernie Sanders Turn?
-And you?
+A New Progressive Supermajority Party Is Forming

 The time is ripe.
 The Democratic and Republican parties, private political clubs, are not mentioned in the U.S. Constitution and do not represent the people who elect them, yet have a stranglehold on our electoral system.
 People are fed up.
 Hemorrhaging voters, the Dems and Reps are each down to around a fourth of the voters, already minority parties.
-Progressives— those who support minimum wage, social justice, strong environmental protection, 21st century infrastructure and universal healthcare and oppose corruption, invasive wars and corporate welfare — are meanwhile 66%, two-thirds of voters, the U.S. supermajority.
+Progressives — those who support minimum wage, social justice, strong environmental protection, 21st century infrastructure and universal healthcare and oppose corruption, invasive wars and corporate welfare — are meanwhile 66%, two-thirds of voters, the U.S. supermajority.

-We therefore stand at a fork in the national road.
+We as a people therefore stand at a fork in the national road.

 The country’s Progressive supermajority could sweep every local, state and federal election if it united.

 Should we come together in the old Democratic Party or form a new one?
 The Democratic Party is in many states hollow below the federal level.
-Senator Benie Sanders and a contingent of young Progressives have therefore been trying for a year to fill those levels with clean candidates, with some success but only to be repeatedly kneecapped by the party’s corrupt, deeply entrenched Neoliberal leadership.
+Senator Bernie Sanders and a contingent of young Progressives have therefore been trying for a year to fill those levels with clean candidates, with some success but only to be repeatedly kneecapped by the party’s corrupt, deeply entrenched Neoliberal leadership.

 Polls show that most Progressives, indeed 60% of U.S. citizens, want a new party.
-Led by close to 100 of Sanders’ former staff members, on September 8-10, 2017, in Washington DC, Progressive groups and individuals from across the country will therefore be meeting at American University to discuss forming a new supermajority Progressive party, one moreover that will end corporate control of our government by backing only candidates who refuse corporate cash.
+A convergence organized Sanders’ former staff members in coordination with the Progressive Independent Party [PIP] and Socialist Alternative, will be held on September 8-10, 2017, in Washington DC.
+Progressive groups and individuals from across the country will meet at American University to discuss forming a new supermajority Progressive party — one moreover that will end corporate control of our government by backing only candidates who refuse corporate cash.

-They’re setting up streaming video for sister gatherings throughout the country for those who can’t make it to DC.
+The Convergence is setting up streaming video for sister gatherings throughout the country for those who can’t make it to DC.

 Unstoppable Progressive change is within reach.
 Erica Chenoweth, co-author of Why Civil Resistance Works: The Strategic Logic of Nonviolent Conflict, writes that "nonviolent resistance has actually been the quickest, least costly, and safest way to struggle.”
 Her studies of the last 100 years across the world show that while violent resistance usually fails, non-violent resistance usually succeeds.
-Over the century, throughout the world, she shows, the active support of 3.5% of the people made the desired change unstoppable.
+Over the century, throughout the world, Chenoweth writes, the active support of 3.5% of the people in a nation made the change they desired unstoppable.
 In the U.S., that would be eleven million people nonviolently on their feet and staying there.
-In the 2016 primaries, even with Independents barred in most states from voting, thirteen million showed up for Bernie Sanders....

 The Bernie Factor